 Ryan Redman developed an interest in contemplative-based practices at an early age and eventually traveled to India at the age of twenty to pursue his interests in meditation.
 Upon his return, Ryan began teaching and studying contemplative-based practices while studying at the University of California in Santa Barbara.
 After completing his undergraduate degree in Environmental Studies, Ryan traveled back to India several times to further his understanding of awareness based practices.
 As a result of these early experiences, Ryan has dedicated his life to exploring the interrelationship between personal transformation and benevolent social action.
 Ryan has been teaching in the…

-Scott Snibbe is the founder and host of the meditation podcast ‘A Skeptic’s Path to Enlightenment’.
-Snibbe is a twenty-year student of Tibetan Buddhism whose teachers include Geshe Ngawang Dakpa, Choden Rinpoche, Ven.
+Scott Snibbe is a 25-year student of Tibetan Buddhism whose teachers include Geshe Ngawang Dakpa, Choden Rinpoche, Ven.
 Rene Feusi, Lama Zopa Rinpoche, Gyumed Khensur Rinpoche Lobsang Jampa, and His Holiness the Dalai Lama.
-Inspired by his teachers, he leads meditations that infuse the pure lineage of the great Buddhist masters with science, humor, and the realities of the modern world.
-Over the course of a career as a digital artist and entrepreneur, Snibbe has created bestselling art, music, and social apps, and collaborated with…
+Inspired by his teachers, he leads meditations worldwide infused with science, humor, and the realities of the modern world.
+Snibbe is the author and host of the popular How to Train a Happy Mind book and podcast, and his new media art can be found in the collections of New York MoMA and the Whitney Museum of American Art.

 Tenzin Ösel Hita is a radical free-thinker, former monk, filmmaker, and musician.
 Tenzin Ösel was born in 1985, in the village of Bubión at the foot of the Sierra Nevada, southeast of Granada, Spain.
 When he was 14 months old he was recognized by His Holiness the Dalai Lama as the reincarnation of Lama Thubten Yeshe, the founder of the Foundation for the Preservation of the Mahayana Tradition (FPMT).
 He is one of only a handful of non-Tibetans formally recognized as the reincarnation of a Tibetan master.
 He was educated in the traditional Tibetan Buddhist monastic university system at Sera…